jabhinav/Reinforcement-Learning-for-Program-Synthesis/README.md

 ```sh
  $ allennlp train root_dir/neural_architecture.jsonnet -s root_dir/checkpoint --include-package root_dir/model
 ```
 **Instructions**: There should be no pre-existing `checkpoint` folder directory present at `root_dir/checkpoint`.
-In case you want to resume model training from previously saved checkpoint in your serialisation directory, use `-r` flag in the command.
+In case you want to resume model training from the previously saved checkpoint in your serialisation directory, use `-r` flag in the command.

 **Tips**: RL-based training is memory consuming, since it stores `batch_size*nb_rollouts*max_decoding_steps` number of gradients before back-propagation.
-Decreasing the `nb_rollouts` too much is not recommended because higher value (64-100) is required for stable RL training.
+Decreasing the `nb_rollouts` too much is not recommended because a higher value (64-100) is required for stable RL training.
 Also, `max_decoding_steps` should roughly match the avg. program length (i.e. num of functions + their arguments) we allow the model to decode.
 Thus, only parameter we can play with is `batch_size`.

-Therefore, by default we perform gradient accumulation for `rl` and `beam-rl` training (`accumulate_gradients` in `custom_trainer.py` is set to `True`).
+Therefore, by default, we perform gradient accumulation for `rl` and `beam-rl` training (`accumulate_gradients` in `custom_trainer.py` is set to `True`).
 The idea is, instead of doing the forward pass for complete batch at once, you do it in steps, accumulate the gradients for each step and then back-propagate.
 The parameter that we can play with is `rl_inner_batch` which indicates inner batch size and it should perfectly divide batch_size.
 Note that `rl_inner_batch` balances the trade-off between time-consumed and memory-consumed.
-If it is high, time-consumed for training will decrease but memory consumption will increase and vice-versa when it is too low.
+If it is high, time-consumed for training will decrease, but memory consumption will increase and vice-versa when it is too low.

 During testing, this is not the case.
 We use Beam-search to decode top-k programs, where k is set to 100 (See parameter `val_beam_size` in `program_decoder_rl.py`)  and we allow for maximum of 50 decoding steps (See parameter val_max_steps in `program_decoder_rl.py`).
-Max_decoding_steps during train and test time need not be same.
-For later, I have manually set it to aforementioned values in program_decoder_rl.py.
+Max_decoding_steps during train and test time need not be the same.
+For later, I have manually set it to the aforementioned values in program_decoder_rl.py.

 ## Config